Device that prompted emergency landing in Kenya was not a bomb, airline says

 The object was analyzed and found to contain no explosives, the airline said.

-Air France CEO Frederic Gagey described the object at a news conference Sunday as a cardboard box containing papers, with “something like a kitchen timer” inside it.
+Air France CEO Frederic Gagey described the object as a cardboard box containing papers, with “something like a kitchen timer” inside it.

 It was found by a passenger in a cabinet behind the restroom mirror, he said.
 He could not say whether the object was assembled before the flight, but the materials would not usually be on board the aircraft.